majakudlicka/Dynamic-Programming-Exercises/README.md

 My solved homework assignments from Graduate Algorithms Course (Udacity) divided into following subfolders:

-1. Javascript solutions:
+1. Code solutions (JS):

-Full working code solution written in Javascript
+Full working code solution (written in Javascript)

-2. Pseudocode solutions
+2. Algorithm solutions

-Solved algorithm + proof of concept; language agnostic
+Algorithm - can be translated into any language